Posted on 23 Comments

 Place the shiny side of the blue protective cover down on the adhesive side of the mat.

 There are 2 sides to the blue protective cover – a shiny side, which is non-stick and a matte side.
+The matte side will stick to the adhesive more and can cause it to be less sticky.

 If you have a hard time remembering, take a Sharpie marker and write TOP on the matte side of the protective cover to help remind you.